Random Number Conversion and LOCC Conversion via Restricted Storage: Introduction

 \section{Introduction}

 \Label{sec:Introduction} Random number conversion (RNC) is a fundamental topic in information theory \cite{VV95}, and its asymptotic behavior has been well studied in the context of not only the first-order asymptotics but also the second-order asymptotics \cite{Hay08,NH13,KH13-2}.
-The second-order analysis for the random number conversion is remarkable in the following sense.
-The second-order coefficients cannot be characterized by use of the normal distribution in the case of random number conversion although all of second-order coefficients except for random number conversion are given by use of the normal distribution.
-To characterize the second-order coefficients in the random number conversion, the previous paper \cite{KH13-2} introduced Rayleigh-normal distributions as a new family of distribution.
-This new family of distribution leads us to a new frontier of second order analysis, which is completely different from existing analysis of the second coefficients.
-In this paper, we focus on a realistic situation, in which one uses this conversion via a storage with a limited size, like a hard disk.
-In this case, first, initial random numbers are converted to other random numbers in a storage with a limited size, which is called {\it random number storage} or simply storage.
-Second, the random numbers in the storage are converted to some desired random numbers.
-When the size of media for the conversion is limited, it is natural to consider the trade-off between the sizes of target random numbers and the storage.
+The second-order analysis for the random number conversion has the following remarkable property distinct from that of other information tasks.
+The second-order rates cannot be characterized by use of the normal distribution in the case of RNC although known second-order rates are mostly given by use of the normal distribution.
+To characterize the second-order rates in the random number conversion, the previous paper \cite{KH13-2} introduced Rayleigh-normal distributions as a new family of probability distributions.
+This new family of distributions leads us to a new frontier of second order analysis, which is completely different from existing analysis of the second-order rate.
+In this paper, we focus on a realistic situation, in which one uses this conversion via a storage with a limited size like a hard disk.
+In this case, as the first step, initial random numbers are converted to other random numbers in a storage with a limited size, which is called {\it random number storage} or simply storage.
+As the second step, the random numbers in the storage are converted to some desired random numbers.
+When the memory size of media for the random number conversion is limited, it is natural to consider the trade-off between the sizes of target random numbers and the storage.